MEMBERSHIP POLICIES AND PROCEDURES

 1. Past Due Accounts: AYC statements are due when billed.
 The charges become past due on the 25th day of the month following the billing date.
 A late fee, as shown on the AYC Fee Schedule, will be charged for a past due balance of 61 days or greater.
 At the discretion of the Board of Directors, the name and past due balance of each member whose account is 61 days or more past due may be posted in a prominent location on AYC property.
 In addition, any member with a balance in excess of $500 that is 61 days or more past due will be denied all charging privileges until their account is current.

 2. Termination for Nonpayment: In accordance with the Bylaws of the Austin Yacht Club, (ARTICLE III, Section 9.B.), members who do not pay all amounts within 90 days from the date due shall be terminated from Membership ipso facto without further or necessary action by the Board of Directors.
 Further, any personal property located on AYC premises will be subject to impoundment and/or sale to satisfy member’s obligations.
+Terminated members forfeit their rights and privileges at the club grounds, facilities and events until their delinquent balances are paid in full or a payment plan has been approved.
 A member may request reinstatement after first paying their account balance in full and then paying a reinstatement fee, which shall be assessed on an individual basis by the Board of Directors based upon a Membership Committee recommendation.
 This request for reinstatement may be made only one time unless there are extenuating circumstances (to be determined by the Board), which would allow this privilege a second time.

 3. Special Fees and Assessments: In accordance with the Bylaws of the Austin Yacht Club, (ARTICLE III, Section 4.), the Board of Directors may make special assessments on all members except Life and Honorary Members.
 Such assessments shall not exceed 50% of the dues paid by any member during the preceding 12-month period nor may the member be assessed more than once during any 12-month period.